1. SPLASH PADS

 Beach of the Regional Park of the Saint-Timothée Islands (Valleyfield): Beach, watercraft to rent, walking & biking trails, accessible playground, beach volleyball…

-Parc-nature du Bois-de-l’Île-Bizard: (small) beach, walking & biking trails.
+Parc-nature du Bois-de-l’Île-Bizard: (tiny) beach, walking & biking trails.